Hyde County DWI Court Process

 3. Trial (If No Plea Deal)

-Jury vs. Bench Trial: You have the right to a trial by jury, where a panel of your peers decides your guilt or innocence.
-Alternatively, you can opt for a bench trial, where the judge makes the decision.
-Your attorney can advise you on which option is best for your situation.
+- Jury vs. Bench Trial: You have the right to a trial by jury.
+However, you can also choose to have a bench trial, where the judge decides the case.

-Common Defenses: Common DUI defenses include challenging the accuracy of the breathalyzer or blood test, questioning the legality of the traffic stop, and arguing that you were not impaired at the time of driving.
+- Common Defenses: Common defenses in DUI cases include challenging the accuracy of the breathalyzer test, questioning the validity of the traffic stop, or presenting evidence that you were not impaired.

 Penalties for DUI in Hyde County, NC